 To summarize the above picture, the world view of the ICQT is fascinating.
-If we regard the system $\mathcal{S}$ as an indivisible part of the qubeing $\mathcal{PA}$, the whole system $\mathcal{PSA}$ then represents an informationally complete and objective entity; it seems that the qubeing has its own \textquotedblleft consciousness\textquotedblright, a kind of miraculous quantum ability, to encode and access all its information in the form of dual entanglement, in which the constituent parts of the qubeing are mutually measured or defined.
-In other words, for the qubeing all information (namely, all physical predictions) is encoded in dual entanglement via interaction and not obtained via the usual quantum measurement with the unavoidable concept of the wave function collapse.
+If we regard the system $\mathcal{S}$ as an indivisible part of the qubeing $\mathcal{PA}$, the whole system $\mathcal{PSA}$ then represents an information-complete and objective entity; it seems that the qubeing has its own \textquotedblleft consciousness\textquotedblright, a kind of miraculous quantum ability, to encode and access all its information in the form of dual entanglement, in which the constituent parts of the qubeing are mutually measured or defined.
+In other words, for the qubeing all information (namely, all physical predictions) is encoded in dual entanglement via interaction, but not obtained via the usual quantum measurement with the unavoidable concept of the wave function collapse.

-The trinary picture (the division of $\mathcal{S}$, $\mathcal{A}$, and $\mathcal{P}$) of physical systems arises here as a new feature of the ICQT, as shown in Figure 1.
-To retain the informationally complete description of nature, such a trinary picture seems to be unavoidable.
-The limitation of informational contents in dual entanglement could be tentatively called \textquotedblleft the trinity principle\textquotedblright, instead of the conventional complementarity principle, to put the trinary property of physical systems on the most fundamental ground.
+\emph{The trinary picture (the division of $\mathcal{S}$, $\mathcal{A}$, and $\mathcal{P}$) of physical systems arises here as a new feature of the ICQT}, as shown in Fig.~1.
+To retain the information-complete description of nature, such a trinary picture seems to be unavoidable.
+The limitation of information contents in dual entanglement could be tentatively called \textquotedblleft the trinity principle\textquotedblright, instead of the conventional complementarity principle, to put the trinary property of physical systems on the most fundamental ground.

-The loss of the trinary picture of describing physical systems leads to the \textit{emergent dual Born rule}, i.e., the probability description on which kind of observables to measure and on which eigenvalue of the observable to measure, due to, e.g., lack of full knowledge of the entire system in our ICQT.
+The loss of the trinary picture of describing physical systems leads to the \textit{emergent dual Born rule}, i.e., the probability description on which kind of observables to measure and then on which eigenvalue of the observable to measure, due to, e.g., lack of full knowledge of the entire system in our ICQT.
 The conventional von Neumann entropy quantifies this dual loss of information.
-In other words, the conventional Born rule arises as a consequence of the sacrifice of informationally-complete description in the trinary picture; the sacrifice leads to a \textit{partial} reality of physical system as described by conventional QT.
+In other words, the conventional Born rule arises as a consequence of the sacrifice of information-complete description in the trinary picture; the sacrifice leads to a \textit{partial} reality of physical system as described by conventional QT.